sl4dex/AirBnB_clone/README.md

 (hbnb)
 ```
-and exit the terminal by typing `quit`
+and exit the console by typing `quit`

 ### create: object creation
 #### Syntax